 To appreciate how businesses operate, we must first get an idea of how prices are set in competitive markets.
-Thus, the next section begins by describing how markets establish prices in an environment of perfect competition.
+Thus, Section 1.4 "Perfect Competition and Supply and Demand" begins by describing how markets establish prices in an environment of perfect competition.

-- Economics is the study of how scarce resources (or factors of production) are used to produce the goods and services that will be distributed among people. - Economists address these three questions: (1) What goods and services should be produced to meet consumer needs?
+- Economics is the study of the production, distribution, and consumption of goods and services. - Economists address these three questions: (1) What goods and services should be produced to meet consumer needs?
 (2) How should they be produced, and who should produce them?
 (3) Who should receive goods and services? - The answers to these questions depend on a country's economic system.
 The primary economic systems that exist today are planned and free market systems. - In a planned system, such as communism and socialism, the government exerts control over the production and distribution of all or some goods and services. - In a free market system, also known as capitalism, business is conducted with only limited government involvement.
 Competition determines what goods and services are produced, how they are produced, and for whom.